hardwario/website/content/blog/2018-01-19-why-bigclown-kit.en.md

 ---
 date: "2018-01-19"
-title: "Why BigClown Kit"
+title: "Why HARDWARIO Kit"
-description: "Why Did We Create BigClown?"
+description: "Why Did We Create HARDWARIO?"
 image_preview: "/blog/2018-01-19-why-bigclown-kit/preview.jpg"
 image_main: "/blog/2018-01-19-why-bigclown-kit/main.jpg"
 author: "michal_muhlpachr"
 ---

-Reading some discussions under the articles about the BigClown IoT Kit inspired me to write about reasons why we started and keep developing the BigClown IoT Kit.
+Reading some discussions under the articles about the HARDWARIO IoT Kit inspired me to write about reasons why we started and keep developing the HARDWARIO IoT Kit.
 I would like to use this article for future references  to avoid repeating myself.
 Just as many others - this contribution is driven by a laziness ;-)

 ## Build Electronics, Start Smoothly

 People who want to build their own electronic devices discover that they have to "invest" dozens or hundreds of hours of their time to start and build a  useful device.
 Our mission is to lower this starting barrier and allow them to make a ready-to-use home automation electronics in less a few hours even for newcomers.

 There are plenty of [STEM](https://en.wikipedia.org/wiki/Science,_technology,_engineering,_and_mathematics) kits focused on education but they usually do not allow to make the final device easily (e.g. they do not have a suitable enclosure, they do not feature wireless communication or they are not powered from batteries).
-The primary focus of BigClown  is to make such things easily, have fun, and - if you like - educate yourself.
+The primary focus of HARDWARIO  is to make such things easily, have fun, and - if you like - educate yourself.

-Try to find 5 differences - just Google how an [Arduino PIR motion detector](https://www.google.com/search?q=Arduino+PIR&tbm=isch) looks like and compare it with the one made using [BigClown PIR Kit](https://www.google.com/search?q=BigClown+PIR&tbm=isch).
+Try to find 5 differences - just Google how an [Arduino PIR motion detector](https://www.google.com/search?q=Arduino+PIR&tbm=isch) looks like and compare it with the one made using [HARDWARIO PIR Kit](https://www.google.com/search?q=HARDWARIO+PIR&tbm=isch).

 Let me give you some hints: the presence of the enclosure, radio communication and battery operation for years (well, the last one is not really obvious from the picture ;-)

-That's right, BigClown PIR motion detector does not have any wires and no soldering is required - we have pluggable modules:
+That's right, HARDWARIO PIR motion detector does not have any wires and no soldering is required - we have pluggable modules:

 {{< youtube "ophRx1tAmfA" >}}

 You do not need to write the code or copy/paste the examples and compile the firmware.
-We maintain the pre-prepared firmware images who can be programmed to BigClown products directly from GitHub repositories using the BigClown Firmware Tool.
+We maintain the pre-prepared firmware images who can be programmed to HARDWARIO products directly from GitHub repositories using the HARDWARIO Firmware Tool.

-For quick start at client/user interface side we provide either various local (offline) integrations as well as those connected to cloud solutions - just look into the [BigClown documentation](https://developers.bigclown.com).
+For quick start at client/user interface side we provide either various local (offline) integrations as well as those connected to cloud solutions - just look into the [HARDWARIO documentation](https://developers.bigclown.com).

 We also want to allow the maker to dig as deep as he/she wants to and discover how the hardware and software works under the hood.
-That's why BigClown hardware and software is open, coming with documentation, tutorials and personal support (and you bet we are really good at this).
+That's why HARDWARIO hardware and software is open, coming with documentation, tutorials and personal support (and you bet we are really good at this).

 ## Best Kit for Our Own Stuff